'I regret any harm:' Short seller compensates target in rare move

-The parties declined or did not respond to requests for comment on the exact value of the settlement.
+The parties declined requests for comment on the exact value of the settlement.

 Mathews conceded that "many of the key statements" in a report here he published on website Seeking Alpha targeting Farmland - including allegations of dubious related-party transactions and the risk of insolvency - were wrong.